paularah/paularah/README.md

 * Concurrency in Go; tools and techniques for developers by Katherine Cox-Buday.

 ### Currently Learning  📝 📌
-* Tailwind CSS — settled on this as choice of tool for building UIs.
+* Tailwind CSS — settled on this as my choice of tool for building UIs.
 * Postgres internals, advanced features and RDMS in general.
 * Kubernetes and its tooling.
 * Random computer sciency things.